top of page

 How-to Guide: Uploading 23andMe to Gedmatch

-Upload your raw SNP DNA data to the two primary Chinese sites, 23mofang and WeGene.
-There has been at least one match for an adoptee through 23mofang, and both sites give you information about which provinces and cities have people genetically closest to you.
+Upload your raw SNP/autosomal DNA to the two primary Chinese companies, 23mofang and WeGene.
+There have been at least two matches for adoptees through 23mofang, and both sites give you information about which provinces and cities have people genetically closest to you.

 How-to Guide: Uploading DNA to 23mofang

-Accepts uploads for a fee (approx $45 USD) from 23andMe, AncestryDNA.
-Database is kept in China.
-A little challenging to use if you can’t read Chinese.
+Accepts uploads for a fee (approx. $45 USD) from 23andMe, AncestryDNA.
+The database is kept in China.
+It’s a little challenging to use if you can’t read Chinese; use Google Chrome to translate.

 Accepts uploads from 23andMe and AncestryDNA with payment through PayPal (199RMB or ~$30USD).
-Database is kept in China.
+The database is kept in China.

 Tip: Use the English site to create your account and upload your DNA data, but then use the Chinese site, with Google Chrome to translate, to see relative matches and additional information not visible on the English site.

-Also consider uploading your SNP data to the following databases.
+Also consider uploading your SNP/autosomal data to the following databases.
 These are all free and increase your chances of matching more people.

 Accepts free uploads from AncestryDNA, FamilyTreeDNA, 23andMe, Living DNA.
-MyHeritage is a swab test – good option for those who can’t generate enough saliva.
+MyHeritage is also a swab test and a good alternative for those who can't generate enough saliva.

 IMPORTANT